getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 ### Digests

-The digests feature works only for **issue alert emails**.
+The digests feature works only for **issue alert emails** and limits alerts across projects.
 This project-level setting allows you to batch and deliver issue alert emails for a project.
 Use the sliders to control the frequency.

 ![https://docs.sentry.io/assets/notifications/alert_digest-e0a488f304173985c095f8ef763a0d0f68d34336a00e114625cbb339d7e6f486.png](https://docs.sentry.io/assets/notifications/alert_digest-e0a488f304173985c095f8ef763a0d0f68d34336a00e114625cbb339d7e6f486.png)